alpha-yadav/DSA/readme.md

 The optimal approach depends on the specific requirements of your application, including the size of the tree, the number of LCA queries, and whether parent pointers are readily available.
 For most simple cases, the recursive approach offers a good balance of simplicity and efficiency.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information about the graph, such as:

+* **Type of graph:**  Is it a line graph, bar graph, scatter plot, pie chart, etc.?
+* **Data:**  Provide the data points (x, y coordinates) or an equation.
+For example:  (1,2), (2,4), (3,6) or y = 2x.
+* **Labels:**  What should the x and y axes represent?
+* **Title:**  What should the graph be titled?

+Once I have this information, I can help you create the graph.
+I can't create visual graphs directly, but I can guide you on how to create one using software or by hand.